essraahmed/Investigate-TMDB-Movies-Dataset/README.md

 This database contains the following features:-

-movie_id - A unique identifier for each movie. imdb_id - A unique identifier for each movie on IMDB. cast - The name of lead and supporting actors. director - the director of the movie budget - The budget in which the movie was made. genre - The genre of the movie, Action, Comedy ,Thriller etc. homepage - A link to the homepage of the movie.
+movie_id - A unique identifier for each movie.

+imdb_id - A unique identifier for each movie on IMDB.

+cast - The name of lead and supporting actors.

+director - the director of the movie.

+budget - The budget in which the movie was made. genre - The genre of the movie, Action, Comedy ,Thriller etc. homepage - A link to the homepage of the movie.